ebemunk/blog/content/2021-12-01-playmates/index.md

 <div>
   <div class="viz-title">Birthplace of Playmates</div>
   <div class="viz-subtitle">Only 18% of Playmates were born outside of the US.
-Focus on the regions of the world where no Playmate was born in.
-What does this say about Playboy?</div>
+Focus on the regions of the world where no Playmate was born in.</div>
   <div id="viz-birthplace"></div>
 </div>

-Important thing to highlight here isn't "how many playmates came from which countries?", but "what regions of the world have never had Playmates?".
+Important thing to highlight here isn't "how many Playmates came from which countries?", but "what regions of the world have never had Playmates?".
 Africa is almost completely ignored besides **Ida Ljungqvist** from Tanzania.
 Middle eastern countries have never had one, and most of Asia remains barren. **United Kingdom** and **Germany** lead among the European countries, and **Brazil** is the favorite in South America.

 Below is a different view of the same data for those curious about the individual Playmates.